fcoury/octopi/pages/object.markdown

 ### Trees ###

-Can get the contents of a tree by tree sha
+Can get the contents of a tree by tree SHA

 	tree/show/:user/:repo/:tree_sha